jumpn/ecto_replay_sandbox/README.md

 end
 ```

-> You need to declare this dependencie after Ecto in order to make sure that we override the default Ecto Sandbox.
+> You need to declare this dependency after Ecto in order to make sure that we override the default Ecto Sandbox.